 WorkBoard: Phil, tell us a bit about 3M's innovation climate and culture.

-Phil Clark, Global Technical Director at 3M: Our four business units and our many cross-functional teams need to collaborate to discover product applications that solve pain points for customers and to bring those products to market.
+Phil Clark, VP, Research And Development, Automotive and Aerospace Solutions Division, 3M: Our four business units and our many cross-functional teams need to collaborate to discover product applications that solve pain points for customers and to bring those products to market.
 Our company strategy is to find all the commercial applications across all our markets for our research discoveries.

 This collaboration is the bedrock of 3M.
 It’s about taking technologies, making them well known across the company, and then finding new ways to use them in other applications.

 In that spirit, legally, no single business unit owns a technology.
 Each technology is its own LLC and the LLC licenses the technology to every business application that uses it.
 Many functions come together to make sure we are doing the right things and asking the right questions to sustain and support our business.

 “With an outcome mindset, our objectives are both aspirational and define the team’s purpose.”